-As a precautionary measure, the Temporal Platform limits Event History to 50,000 Events, and will warn you every 10,000 Events.
+As a precautionary measure, the Temporal Platform limits the total Event History to 50,000 Events or 50 MB, and will warn you every 10,000 Events or 10 MB.
 To prevent a Workflow Execution Event History from exceeding this limit and failing, use Continue-As-New to start a new Workflow Execution with a fresh Event History.

 All values passed to a Workflow Execution through parameters or returned through a result value are recorded into the Event History.
 A Temporal Cluster stores the full Event History of a Workflow Execution for the duration of a Namespace's retention period.
-A Workflow Execution that periodically executes a large number of Activities has the potential of hitting the size limit.
+A Workflow Execution that periodically executes many Activities has the potential of hitting the size limit.

 A very large Event History can adversely affect the performance of a Workflow Execution.
 For example, in the case of a Workflow Worker failure, the full Event History must be pulled from the Temporal Cluster and given to another Worker via a Workflow Task.
 If the Event history is very large, it may take some time to load it.

 The Continue-As-New feature enables developers to complete the current Workflow Execution and start a new one atomically.

 The new Workflow Execution has the same Workflow Id, but a different Run Id, and has its own Event History.

 In the case of Temporal Cron Jobs, Continue-As-New is actually used internally for the same effect.